asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/How-to-extend-SIP-functionality-in-Asterisk/index.md

----

-**Note:**
+!!! note
     Publication handlers are in development.
 If you have difficulty locating information in the source about these, then support may not have been merged yet.

----
+[//]: # (end-note)